jhpce-jhu/jhpce_mkdocs/docs/storage.md

 | Leased | ZFS /legacy | - | 100TB | From legacy | Short | < $1350/TByr | Used TB | [1] |
 | Leased | ZFS /starter/starter-02 | - | 10TB | 10TB | Short | $1,041/TByr | Used TB | [1] |
 | Project | Lustre /dcl01 | - | 3,400TB | As purchased | Long | $26-$

+There are 2 main categories of storage space available for purchase on the JHPCE cluster, detailed below:

+1. **Pay-as-you-go space**: This includes home directory space, legacy storage space, and leased spaces.
+Users are charged only for the actual space used and the time data is stored there.
+For example, using 10 TB of `/dcl01/leased` space for a year costs $500/year.

+2. **Project spaces**: These are large storage arrays built approximately every 18 months, funded by various labs purchasing allocations on the storage array.
+For example, the buy-in cost for `/dcl02` was $43/TB, with a $300/year storage management fee for a 10TB allocation.

+Pay-as-you-go spaces are generally more expensive than project spaces due to their smaller size, upfront costs being included in the annual fee, and higher maintenance requirements.

+Additionally all users have access to 1TB of "fastscratch" storage for storing files less than 30 days.
+More information on using fastscratch can be found at [/jhpce_mkdocs/knowledge_base/#fastscratch]
+- **Personal Scratch space**: A network-based filesystem with a backend NVME based storage array, intended for short-term storage of large files.